MartinBenninger/WhatToDo-UWP/README.md

-# UWP-Tasks
+# WhatToDo UWP
-Tasks app for the Universal Windows Platform integrated with Google Tasks.
+WhatToDo is a tasks app integrated with Google Tasks.

-The app should work on Desktop and Mobile.
+This repository is for the Universal Windows Platform app that will run on Windows 10 and Windows 10 Mobile.